-The Northern Long-eared Bat is a threatened species that occurs in many counties in Missouri and Illinois (U.S. Fish & Wildlife Service, 2020).
+The northern long-eared bat is a threatened species that occurs in many counties in Missouri and Illinois (U.S. Fish & Wildlife Service, 2020).
 Northern long-eared bats spend winter hibernating in large caves and mines.
 During summer, this species roosts in crevices of both live and dead trees.
-Foraging occurs in a variety of common habitats that largely overlap with both the Indiana and Gray Bat.
+Foraging occurs in a variety of common habitats that largely overlap with both the Indiana and gray bats.
+Habitats and foraging opportunities would remain the same as current conditions in the FWOP.
+Therefore, Northern Long-eared Bat would be unaffected by the FWOP condition.